dikshant-mudgal/AutoComplete/README.md

+# AutoComplete

+A lightweight command-line interface (CLI) application that provides fast and efficient word prediction as you type in your terminal.
+It utilizes a customizable dictionary to enhance your typing workflow.

 ## 🚀 Getting Started with Autocomplete

 This section will guide you on how to build and run the Autocomplete CLI application.